Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

          * The original table is not modified.
          *
          * @param targetName The name of the target column.
-         * @param timeName The name of the time column.
          * @param windowSize The number of consecutive sample to use as input for prediction.
          * @param extraNames Names of the columns that are neither features nor target.
 If None, no extra columns are used, i.e. all but
          * the target column are used as features.
          * @param forecastHorizon The number of time steps to predict into the future.
+         * @param continuous Whether or not to continue the forecast in the steps before forecast horizon.
          *
          * @result dataset A new time series dataset with the given target and feature names.
          *